RetroAchievements/api-docs/docs/v1/feed/get-claims.md

 # getClaims

-A call to this function returns information about all (1000 max) set claims of a specified kind: completed, dropped, or expired.
+A call to this endpoint returns information about all (1000 max) set claims of a specified kind: completed, dropped, or expired.

 ## Examples